 Starwood Equine Veterinary Services is happy to answer any additional questions about how to help you and your horse better prepare for winter!.

 Starwood Equine believes in the use of both traditional and integrative medical approaches, and feels there is a place for both western and eastern medicine in our equine patients.
-Dr. Jillian Mills graduated from the Chi Institute of Traditional Chinese Veterinary Medicine and is a Certified Veterinary Acupuncturist.
 The following article is intended to introduce you to the use of mesotherapy in the horse, and explain the science behind this treatment method.

 What can mesotherapy be used for?